-The convention’s last day begins with a NCA business meeting followed by breakout sessions and an awards luncheon.
-Participants will have the afternoon to participate in workshops at Xavier University or have free time for optional activities.
-The conventioneers will have afternoon visits to art galleries.
+The convention’s last day has a NCA business meeting and breakout sessions and an awards luncheon.
+Participants will have the afternoon to participate in workshops at Xavier University, visit art galleries, or have free time for optional activities.
+This day of the NCA convention ends with an awards dinner and dance.

-- You can network with artists and art educators from around the United States.
+- You can network with artists, art educators, gallery owners, museum administrators, and art advocates from around the United States.

-- Attendees will sightsee in New Orleans, the “Most Africanized City” in the U.S.
+- Attendees can sightsee in New Orleans--the “Most Africanized City” in the U.S.

 New Orleans Holiday Inn Downtown Superdome

 The following net rates are applicable for the NCA 2019 Convention: Single-Quad standard occupancy for rooms is $149.00 per room, per night.
 All rates are based on a two (2) night minimum stay and subject to the prevailing city and state taxes.
 Currently, taxes total 15.20% + $1 occupancy charge per room, per night and are subject to change.